jhsrennie/ESP32/ESP-NOW/ReadMe.txt

 The sketch will print confirmation that a string has been sent to the serial monitor, and whenever it receives a string it will print what it received to the serial monitor.

-The ESP32 needs to be connected to a wireless network for ESP-NOW to work.
-You will need to fill in the SSID and password of your network.
+The ESP32 does not need to be connected to a wireless network, but it needs the wifi to be started.
+The sketch uses IDF functions to configure and start the network.